-Net cash provided by operating activities was \$143.5 million during fiscal 2013 compared to \$144.7 million in the prior year.
-Although there was minimal change in total, the cash flow from pre-tax income declined approximately \$30 million, primarily due to the decline in sales and profits in our WPS segment.
+Net cash provided by operating activities was \$143.5 million during fiscal 2013 compared to \$144.7 million in fiscal 2012.
+Although there was minimal change in total from fiscal 2012 to 2013, the cash flow from pre-tax income declined approximately \$30 million, primarily due to the decline in sales and profits in our WPS segment.
 This was offset by the improvement in working capital of approximately \$30 million.
 This improvement was primarily attributable to a positive change in accounts payable and accrued liabilities related to fiscal 2013 working capital initiatives, which significantly improved days payable outstanding.

-Net cash used in investing activities was \$325.8 million during fiscal 2013, compared to net cash used in investing activities \$64.6 million in the prior year.
-The increase in cash used in investing activities of \$261.2 million was primarily due to the purchase of PDC in the second quarter of fiscal 2013 for \$301.2 million, and an increase in capital expenditures of \$11.5 million for machinery in Brazil and new facilities in Thailand and Australia.
-This was partially offset by cash received of \$10.2 million due to the sales of the Brady Medical and Varitronics businesses in the first quarter of fiscal 2013.
+Net cash used in investing activities was \$325.8 million during fiscal 2013, compared to net cash used in investing activities of \$64.6 million in fiscal 2012.
+The increase in cash used in investing activities of \$261.2 million was primarily due to cash used in the purchase of PDC in fiscal 2013 for \$301.2 million and an increase in capital expenditures of \$11.5 million for machinery in Brazil and new facilities in Thailand and Australia.
+This was partially offset by cash provided by divestitures of \$10.2 million.
+See Note 2 within Item 8 for further information regarding acquisitions and divestitures.

-Net cash used in financing activities was \$33.1 million during fiscal 2013, compared to \$147.8 million during the prior year.
-The decrease in cash used in financing activities was due to a net draw on the Company's credit revolver and multi-currency line of credit in China, which provided \$50.6 million in cash.
+Net cash used in financing activities was \$33.1 million during fiscal 2013, compared to \$147.8 million in fiscal 2012.
+The decrease in cash used in financing activities was due to a net draw on the Company's credit revolver and multi-currency line of credit in China for \$50.6 million.
 In addition, cash provided by the issuance of common stock increased by \$16.5 million, while cash used to repurchase common shares decreased by \$44.8 million compared to 2012.